Big Roads, Big Rights: Varieties of Public Infrastructure and Their Impact on Environmental Resources, 50 Arizona Law Review 409 (2008)

 Date of Authorship for this Version

 Rose, Carol M., "Big Roads, Big Rights: Varieties of Public Infrastructure and Their Impact on Environmental Resources" (2008).
 Faculty Scholarship Series.
-Paper 1731.
+1731.